 - 1. See General Rules. - 2.
 See General Livestock Rules. - 3.
 Rules (including tack and official dress code) and Patterns will follow the Kansas 4-H Horse Show Rule Book.
-Purchase a copy at the Extension Office or find link online at www.twincreeks.k-state.edu under the 4-H Programs Tab, click on "County Fair" and find the Graham County Fair. - 4.
-Entry forms and registration for stalls are due online via FairEntry by midnight, Wednesday, July 13, 2022. - 5.
-Showtime is 8:00 a.m. on Monday, August 1, 2022 at the Jayhawker Rodeo Arena.
-Show check-in begins at 7:30 a.m. - 6.
+Purchase a copy at the Extension Office or find link online. - 4.
+Entry forms and registration for stalls are due online via FairEntry by midnight, Wednesday, July 12, 2023. - 5.
+Showtime is 8:00 a.m. on Monday, July 31, 2023 at the Jayhawker Rodeo Arena.
+Show check-in begins at 7:00 a.m. - 6.
 The superintendent(s) in the Horse Department will oversee all final decisions made. - 7.
 All horses must have Horse I.D.
-Certificates submitted to the Extension Office by May 1st.
+Certificates submitted to the Extension Office by June 1st.
 The original horse ID certificate must be checked with the horse present, at the time of check-in on show day and at the time of stalling. - 8.
 No stallions permitted. - 9.
-Horses must be in place by 1:00 p.m. on Saturday, July 30th, 2022. - 10.
+Horses must be in place by 1:00 p.m. on Saturday, July 29th, 2023. - 10.
 4-H Horse entries may be released from 10:00 p.m. on Wednesday, Aug.
-3rd through 8:00 a.m. on Thursday, August 4th, 2022. - 11.
+2nd through 8:00 a.m. on Thursday, August 3rd, 2023. - 11.
 When stall and surrounding area has been cleaned, it must be checked by Superintendents or County Agent.
 Up to \$100 of premiums may be withheld if left unclean. - 12.
 All participants in the 4-H Horse Show must exhibit their horse during the Graham County Fair from Saturday through check-out time on Wednesday.
 If you do not exhibit your horse, you will forfeit your entire horse premium money. - 13.
 Show order will be determined by Superintendent. - 14.
-Trail Class will be held in the fenced-in area by livestock barn beginning at 9:00 a.m. and will be offered for up to 2-hours.
+Trail Class will be held in the fenced-in area by livestock barn beginning at 10:00 a.m. and will be offered for up to 1.5-hours.
 Please make your way over to complete this class as your schedule allows. - 15.
 Classes will be divided into Junior, Intermediate, and Senior age groups.